UrbanIntelligence/CS586-DS504-Spring2024/project3/README.md

 #### Building and Compiling Generator and Discriminator

-In Pytorch, you can try different layers, such as “Conv2D”, different activation functions, such as “tanh”, “leakyRelu”.
+In Pytorch, you can try different layers, such as “Conv2D”, and different activation functions, such as “tanh”, and “leakyRelu”.
 You can apply different optimizers, such as stochastic gradient descent or Adam, and different loss functions.
 The following is the sample code of how to build the model.

 ```python